 1. Build an outdoor fort - Your children will be occupied for hours on end building a fort using furniture, sheets, empty boxes to ensure their fort is the strongest it can be!

 2. Plant a vegie garden - When children are included in the sowing, growing and harvesting of their own vegies, they’re more likely to eat them come dinner time!
 Not sure what to grow?
-Test out this seed growing guide tool.
+Check out the Yates Garden Calendar

 3. Go on an insect safari - Head outdoors with your children armed with a pen, paper and magnifying glass to learn about all walks of life and hone their observation skills by uncovering the secret lives of bugs.